 101 filo pastry preparation

 Brushing filo with butter or oil makes filo crisp and golden.
 If there is insufficient brushed over when assembling the layers of filo, the finished dish will be as interesting as eating cardboard!
-Use a soft pastry brush to brush and let the brush glide over the pastry to avoid tearing it.
+Use a soft pastry brush and let the brush glide over the pastry to avoid tearing it.
 Use the minimum amount of butter or oil – don’t saturate the pastry.
 And, here’s a tip, if you want to skimp, skimp by using less butter or oil in the middle of the sheets, not at the edges which dry out first.
 Oil is probably healthier (oil sprays can be used), but butter has the best flavour, and clarified butter makes the crispest pastry.

 For a lighter dish, sprinkle each sheet with crumbled toasted crumbs, grated parmesan or finely chopped nuts.
 They give flavour as well as trapping a little air in between the layers of filo.